quantify-os/quantify-scheduler/docs/source/tutorials/qblox/Cluster (HardwareCompilationConfig).md

 )
 ```

-More complex waveforms can be created from the {class}`~quantify_scheduler.operations.stitched_pulse.StitchedPulseBuilder`.
+- More complex waveforms can be created from the {class}`~quantify_scheduler.operations.stitched_pulse.StitchedPulseBuilder`.
 This class allows you to construct complex waveforms by stitching together available pulses, and adding voltage offsets in between.
 Voltage offsets can be specified with or without a duration.
 In the latter case, the offset will hold until the last operation in the {class}`~quantify_scheduler.operations.stitched_pulse.StitchedPulse` ends.
-For example,
+For example:

 ```{code-cell} ipython3
 ---